 Step 2: Make the crab filling

 In a small mixing bowl, shred the imitation crab sticks.
-Then add Kewpie mayo, sambal, lemon zest, scallions, salt, and ground black pepper.
+Then add Kewpie Japanese mayo, sambal, lemon zest, scallions, salt, and ground black pepper.
 Mix well until combined.

 Step 3: Assemble the onigiri

-Now let’s shape the onigiri!
-If using a mold, follow the instructions according to the package.
 If shaping by hand, wet both hands and using two fingers, dip it in the bowl with salt.
 Rub the salt into the palm of your hands until evenly coated.
 Grab about 1/4 cup rice and flatten it out on the palm of your hand.
-Place 1 to 2 tablespoons of the crab-filling mixture in the center.
+Add the filling by placing 1 to 2 tablespoons of the crab mixture in the center.
 Top with some more rice and press it down so the rice on top sticks to the rice on the bottom.
 Using your palms, apply pressure and shape the onigiri into a triangle.
 To create a triangle shape, make the palm of one hand flat and make a 90-degree angle with the other hand.
 Shape the rice ball using this formation while rotating.
 Be sure to apply pressure when shaping!
 This may take some practice and a few tries.

 Step 4: Garnish & serve